 Port Orchard, WA 98366

-If possible, please e-mail an electronic exhibit list to Kara at firstname.lastname@example.org.
+If possible, please e-mail an electronic exhibit list to Lindy at firstname.lastname@example.org.
 A fillable form can be found here, for your convenience.
 This aids us in preparing the exhibits and the official exhibit list prior to trial.
 If bench copies are included in the set delivered to the Clerk’s Office, we will ensure that they are delivered to Superior Court.
-Contact Kara by e-mail with any questions.
+Contact Lindy by e-mail with any questions.

 Please separate exhibits using full-page dividers or colored sheets in-between.
 Do not use sticky tabs on the edges of the pages.